gstoyano/target-dev.en/help/dev/before-administer/admin-api-overview/index.md

 Often, the operations in the request are dependent - for example, the output of one operation may be used in the input of the next operation.
 For example offer created in operationId=0 needs to be used in campaign creation operationId=1.

-In order to link two batch operations together specify in the dependent operation the id of the required operation, for instance: “dependsOnOperationId” : 5.
-Also IDs of created resources via POST requests of batch operations can be used in dependent operations both in “relativeUrl” and “body”.
+In order to link two batch operations together specify in the dependent operation the id of the required operation, for instance: "dependsOnOperationId" : 5.
+Also IDs of created resources via POST requests of batch operations can be used in dependent operations both in "relativeUrl" and "body".

 #### Permissions & Throttling

-In order to execute batch API actions the underlying user has to have at least “editor” rights (for each individual operation in case additional rights are required than user has then the individual operation will fail).
+In order to execute batch API actions the underlying user has to have at least "editor" rights (for each individual operation in case additional rights are required than user has then the individual operation will fail).
 Usual throttling strategies are applied on batch API actions as if every operation has been performed individually.

 Batch processing finishes when all operations have been completed, an operation could either be successful (2xx statusCode), failure (4xx, 5xx status code) or skipped because a dependency operation has failed or has been skipped.